 Where do we start?

 How do we know which is the best analytics software for our business, or which will work best for the size of our team?
+Is there a trusted method for how to measure ROI?

 We also need to consider the technical capabilities our systems and our staff have and what they can successfully handle and work out the benefits to our company for introducing analytics software.